-Under SB 8, the state of Texas bans abortions after approximately six weeks of gestation, unless you have a medical emergency.
+Under SB 8 and until the Trigger ban comes into effect, Texas bans abortions after approximately six weeks of gestation, unless you have a medical emergency.
 The law does not provide exceptions for cases that involve rape or incest.

 Is it illegal for me as a Texan, or anyone helping me, to get an abortion after six weeks in another state or country?

-No. First, remember that SB 8 does not allow lawsuits directly against people who receive abortions.
-Second, while it is not possible to guarantee that people attempting to enforce SB 8 will not bring a lawsuit against Texans who refer or provide assistance to patients seeking abortion care out of state, SB 8 does not apply to out-of-state abortions.
-Therefore, assisting someone to access out-of-state abortion care would not be considered aiding and abetting in violation of SB 8.
+No. First, neither the pre-Roe statutes, the Trigger Ban, nor SB 8, allow prosecutions or lawsuits directly against people who receive abortions.
+Second, while it is not possible to guarantee that people attempting to enforce these criminal laws or SB 8 will not bring a lawsuit against Texans who refer or provide assistance to patients seeking abortion care out of state, these laws do not apply to out-of-state abortions.
+Therefore, assisting someone to access out-of-state abortion care would not violate these laws.

 Is it considered “aiding and abetting” under Texas law if I donate to a Texas abortion fund?

 Donating money to a charity is a protected First Amendment activity.
 While it is not possible to guarantee that people will not attempt to enforce these laws against such constitutionally-protected activities, the risk of liability is very low.
 However, some abortion funds in Texas might cease operations in light of the Supreme Court ruling.
 You can also choose to contribute to the National Network of Abortion Funds. https://abortionfunds.org/donate